ibnlanre/portal/README.md

 # @ibnlanre/portal

 Inspired by [React Holmes](https://github.com/devx-os/react-holmes), `@ibnlanre/portal` is a simple React state management library based on RxJS Behavior Subject.
 It provides a convenient way to manage state using React context.
-This library exports the following component and hooks:

 ## Installation